 The purr frequencies produced by cats can have a significant role in the healing process.
 These specific sound waves, especially in the 25 to 150 Hertz range, are believed to stimulate various therapeutic benefits, including bone growth, wound healing, and pain relief.

-- Frequencies between 25 and 50 Hertz promote bone density and healing.
+- 25 and 50 Hertz promotes bone density and healing.

-- Frequencies around 100 Hertz are beneficial for wound healing and reducing inflammation.
+- 100 Hertz are beneficial for wound healing and reducing inflammation.

-- Frequencies over 120 Hertz can aid in relieving pain and dyspnea.
+- 120 Hertz can aid in relieving pain and dyspnea.